MicrosoftDocs/cloud-adoption-framework/docs/strategy/cloud-migration-business-case.md

 ## Cloud savings

 Migrating resources to the cloud can save organizations money.
 Cloud billing models differ from on-premises, creating meaningful savings opportunities to reduce costs.
-These savings can then be reinvested into new technology initiatives.
+Savings can then be reinvested into new technology initiatives.

 Cloud costs are flexible, and they can be reduced with: